TomFrankly/notion-helper/BROWSER_USAGE.md

 ## Example Projects

-Check out the `examples/browser-example.html` file for a complete working example that demonstrates all the main features.
+Check out our **[Interactive Browser Example](https://tomfrankly.github.io/notion-helper/examples/browser-example.html)** for a complete working example that demonstrates all the main features with live code execution!

+You can also find the source code in the `examples/browser-example.html` file in this repository.

 ## Limitations